Rage Against the Machine: 2000–2001: Renegades and breakup

 On January 26, 2000, during filming of the video for "Sleep Now in the Fire", directed by Michael Moore, an altercation caused the doors of the New York Stock Exchange to be closed and the band to be escorted from the site by security after band members attempted to gain entry into the exchange.
 The video shoot had attracted several hundred people, according to a representative for the city's Deputy Commissioner for Public Information.
 New York City's film office does not allow weekday film shoots on Wall Street.
 Moore had permission to use the steps of Federal Hall National Memorial but did not have a permit to shoot on the sidewalk or the street, nor did he have a loud-noise permit or the proper parking permits.
 "Michael basically gave us one directorial instruction, 'No matter what happens, don't stop playing'", Tom Morello recalls.
 When the band left the steps, police officers apprehended Moore and led him away.
 Moore yelled to the band, "Take the New York Stock Exchange!"

 In an interview with the Socialist Worker, Morello said he and scores of others ran into the Stock Exchange.
 "About two hundred of us got through the first set of doors, but our charge was stopped when the Stock Exchange's titanium riot doors came crashing down."
-MTV News reported that security personnel denied the band entry and suggested they visit the exchange's visitor's center instead.
+MTV News reported that security personnel denied the band entry and suggested they visit the exchange's visitor center instead.
 Moore said: "For a few minutes, Rage Against the Machine was able to shut down American capitalism, an act that I am sure tens of thousands of downsized citizens would cheer."
 However, Mark Shone of Spin magazine wrote that the protest had no effect on stock trading inside the building, and the only legal ramification was that Moore was issued a ticket for filming without a permit.
 Regarding Moore's version of the events, Shone wrote that "many involved in the production tell a different story and question whether Moore manipulated the shoot to produce maximum conflict."